 Mercury is a widespread contaminant that has neurotoxic effects on many wildlife taxa.
 Such impacts have been minimally studied in bats, which could be especially prone to negative fitness consequences of chronic mercury exposure owing to their slow life histories and ubiquitousness in contaminated anthropogenic environments.
 Long-term mercury exposure could also have distinct effects on bat immune defense, as bats may have components of their immune systems that are unique among mammals.
 Our work in the vampire bat system has shown that even concentrations of mercury considered sublethal correlate with shifts in innate immunity.
-Related work has quantified mercury concentrations across a wide range of other Neotropical bats and is now testing if this immune sensitivity of bats to mercury is a widespread phenomenon throughout Chiroptera and the implications for susceptibility to infection.
+Related work has quantified mercury concentrations across a wide range of other Neotropical bats and is now testing if this immune sensitivity of bats to mercury is a widespread phenomenon throughout Chiroptera and its implications for susceptibility to infection.
+I am also involved in assessing whether Australian flying foxes are exposed to mercury in urban habitats where they forgo nomadism.